Smelo97/Fortnite-internal/README.md

-Internal src updated to the newest patch saw ppl selling it lol its ass but have fun using it
+Internal src updated to the latest patch saw ppl selling it lol its ass but have fun using it

 join my discord https://discord.gg/cheesy